pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-But in tests we can use a mock dependency that immediately returns a determinstic, predictable fact:
+But in tests we can use a mock dependency that immediately returns a deterministic, predictable fact:

 ```swift
 @MainActor